 Have you heard about the Medifast diet but declared it too expensive?
 Or maybe you’re not losing weight on herbalife and looking for something cheaper?

-This diet has its line of foods to help you stay full while you cut calories but unfortunately, purchasing your food directly from Medifast can be inconvenient and expensive.
+This diet has its line of foods to help you stay full while you cut calories, but many find the price isn’t worth the convenience so they try to duplicate it.